Bell Pottinger’s Dreadful Non-Apology

 Three months ago, Bell Pottinger announced that it had decided to cease work for Oakbay Capital.
 We had worked for them for a year, following a competitive bid process.”

-Of course, emphasising “three months” is an attempt at pushing this as old news.
+Of course, emphasising “three months” is an attempt to make this seem like old news.
 But if they had enough information to end the partnership three months ago, why did it take them three months to explain?

 Then: